Joint Ventures: Avoiding Antitrust Liability After JV is Established

 Recording of a 90-minute CLE webinar with Q&A

-This CLE webinar will provide guidance for businesses engaged in joint ventures to avoid antitrust liability after the JV formation.
+This CLE course will provide guidance for businesses engaged in joint ventures to avoid antitrust liability after the JV formation.
 The panel will discuss the implications of key recent court decisions and offer best practices for companies and counsel in operating and managing joint ventures.

 - Court treatment and implications for operations/management of JVs